Benjamin-Saul-1989/Benjamin-Saul-1989.github.io/_pages/cv.md

 I am responsible for helping teams deploy code and ensuring that all code across the platform was SOX compliant using Azure DevOps, Microsoft Cloud Defender Services, PowerShell, and Terraform.

 Responsibilities:
-• Collaborating with development and operations teams to understand and implement the requirements and standards for SOX compliance.
+* Collaborating with development and operations teams to understand and implement the requirements and standards for SOX compliance.
-• Using Azure DevOps Services to create and manage pipelines, repositories, boards, artifacts, and test plans.
+* Using Azure DevOps Services to create and manage pipelines, repositories, boards, artifacts, and test plans.
-• Writing and executing PowerShell scripts to automate tasks, such as code analysis, security scanning, configuration management, and deployment.
+* Writing and executing PowerShell scripts to automate tasks, such as code analysis, security scanning, configuration management, and deployment.
-• Using Terraform to define and apply infrastructure as code (IaC) for cloud resources, such as virtual machines, networks, storage, and databases.
+* Using Terraform to define and apply infrastructure as code (IaC) for cloud resources, such as virtual machines, networks, storage, and databases.
-• Monitoring and auditing the performance, availability, and security of the applications and services using tools like Azure Monitor, Log Analytics, and Application Insights.
+* Monitoring and auditing the performance, availability, and security of the applications and services using tools like Azure Monitor, Log Analytics, and Application Insights.
-• Documenting and reporting on the status, issues, and results of the deployment and compliance process.
+* Documenting and reporting on the status, issues, and results of the deployment and compliance process.
-• Written a chatbot  using C# and Microsoft Bot Framework.
+* Written a chatbot  using C# and Microsoft Bot Framework.
-• Microsoft Defender for Cloud, helping teams set up and optimize their cloud security.
+* Microsoft Defender for Cloud, helping teams set up and optimize their cloud security.
 #### COP Team 2023 -2023

 I handled the maintenance of the Kubernetes cluster and wrote bash scripts, PowerShell scripts, and docker files to automate and streamline the deployment of various applications and services.
 I also used Terraform to provision and configure cloud resources in a consistent and repeatable manner.

 Responsibilities:
-• Managing and troubleshooting the Kubernetes cluster and its components, such as pods, services, deployments, and ingress controllers.
+*Managing and troubleshooting the Kubernetes cluster and its components, such as pods, services, deployments, and ingress controllers.
-• Writing and maintaining bash scripts and powershell scripts to perform various tasks, such as installing dependencies, running tests, and executing commands.
+*Writing and maintaining bash scripts and powershell scripts to perform various tasks, such as installing dependencies, running tests, and executing commands.
-• Writing and maintaining docker files to create and update container images for different applications and services.
+*Writing and maintaining docker files to create and update container images for different applications and services.
-• Using Terraform to define and apply infrastructure as code (IaC) for cloud resources, such as virtual machines, networks, load balancers, and databases.
+* Using Terraform to define and apply infrastructure as code (IaC) for cloud resources, such as virtual machines, networks, load balancers, and databases.
-• Implementing and improving continuous integration and continuous delivery (CI/CD) pipelines using tools like Jenkins, GitHub Actions, or Azure DevOps.
+* Implementing and improving continuous integration and continuous delivery (CI/CD) pipelines using tools like Jenkins, GitHub Actions, or Azure DevOps.
-• Monitoring and optimizing the performance, availability, and security of the applications and services using tools like Prometheus, Grafana, or Azure Monitor.
+* Monitoring and optimizing the performance, availability, and security of the applications and services using tools like Prometheus, Grafana, or Azure Monitor.

 #### Enterprise Monitoring Team 2021  - 2023

 I was responsible for leading the process of setting up and maintaining monitoring tools across 12 projects using Azure Log Analytics, Azure Alerts, Grafana, and Dynatrace.

 Responsibilities:
-• Designing and implementing monitoring strategies for various applications and systems using Azure Monitor.
+* Designing and implementing monitoring strategies for various applications and systems using Azure Monitor.
-• Analyzing and troubleshooting issues using Azure Log Analytics queries, Grafana dashboards, and Dynatrace.
+* Analyzing and troubleshooting issues using Azure Log Analytics queries, Grafana dashboards, and Dynatrace.
-• Configuring and managing Azure Alerts to notify stakeholders of critical incidents and performance anomalies.
+* Configuring and managing Azure Alerts to notify stakeholders of critical incidents and performance anomalies.
-• Creating and maintaining documentation and reports on monitoring metrics, SLAs, and KPIs.
+* Creating and maintaining documentation and reports on monitoring metrics, SLAs, and KPIs.
-• Collaborating with development and operations teams to ensure the reliability, availability, and security of the applications and systems.
+* Collaborating with development and operations teams to ensure the reliability, availability, and security of the applications and systems.
-• Evaluating and recommending new monitoring tools and best practices to improve the monitoring process and customer experience.
+* Evaluating and recommending new monitoring tools and best practices to improve the monitoring process and customer experience.

 #### UST Duties
 Additionally, apart from my role with the client, UST entrusted me with the responsibility of interviewing and screening all new candidates to ensure they meet the client's expectations in terms of both English proficiency and technical skills.